felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 #### Key Insights

-- All three metrics follow the same pattern, with a sharp launch-driven rise followed by a sustained decline
+- Usage, active customers, and revenue all follow the same pattern: a fast rise at the beginning, followed by a steady decline.
-- Linear trend lines are dominated by early growth, failing to reflect the most recent downward momentum
-- With only ~6 months of data, trend-based forecasting provides little practical insight and should be treated as illustrative rather than actionable
+- The early growth is so large that simple trend lines are pulled upward and do not reflect what is happening now.
+- Looking only at these trends makes the situation appear healthier than it really is.
+- Because the data covers only a short period of time, projecting future results from these trends would be unreliable.
+- These trends are useful for understanding direction, but not for making decisions on their own.

 <br><br>
 ---